-Most hunters love to eat the meat they have themselves hunted, and there’s no doubt that venison jerky appears near the top of the list of their favorites.
+Most hunters love to eat the meat they have themselves hunted, and there’s no doubt that deer jerky appears near the top of the list of their favorites.

 While the cuisine craze that has taken over the world of online recipes continues to influence even the most basic dishes (bacon-infused ice cream, anyone?), sometimes keeping things basic with common ingredients and avoiding extensive preparation and cooking procedures just makes sense.

 After all, if you’re making something like jerky, you don’t want to get caught up in extreme flavors and take away from the great taste of venison or elk meat.

 To all the passionate hunters, try this tasty recipe of marinated venison or elk jerky, and keep it simple.
 Feel free to add more complex ingredients if you wish, but the basis of a good jerky marinade starts with these essentials.

 Here’s hoping your fall hunting season is successful enough to provide you with plenty of meat to make jerky with.

 Marinaded Venison or Elk Jerky

 For every 1 pound of venison or elk meat, you will need:

 - 1 large or 2 small fresh garlic cloves, pressed or ¼ tsp. garlic powder

 - ¼ tsp. onion powder